-Computing has transformed nearly every modern industry and academic discipline, and studying computer science confers enviable benefits on graduates in the job market.
+Computing links to almost every modern and academic discipline — studying computer science is a plus for all graduates when in the job market.

 - Computer and information research scientists

 - Computer programmers

 - Computer systems analysts